arassec/artivact/README.md

 ### Usage

-Save the provided JAR-file from the [releases page](https://github.com/arassec/artivact-creator/releases/) and run it with a JRE17 or later.
+Save the provided JAR-file from the [releases page](https://github.com/arassec/creatorArtivact-creator/releases/) and run it with a JRE17 or later.

 #### Using the Artivact-Turntable

-Linux users have to be in the "dialout" group to use the artivact turntable!
+Linux users have to be in the "dialout" group to use the creatorArtivact turntable!

 The turntable delay might be configured in case commands are sent to quickly to the turntable and it stops working.